-Cash, cash equivalents, and marketable securities, which consist primarily of high-quality municipal bonds, tax-advantaged money market instruments and U.S. treasury notes, totaled \$293.4 million at July 31, 1998, compared to \$301.3 million at January 31, 1998.
-The \$7.9 million decrease in cash, cash equivalents, and marketable securities was due primarily to the acquisition of Genius (\$69.3 million), payments to retire common stock (\$48.9 million), and purchases of fixed assets (\$9.9 million).
-This decrease was partially offset by cash generated from operations (\$57.7 million) and proceeds from the issuance of common stock (\$66.2 million).
+Cash, cash equivalents, and marketable securities, which consist primarily of high-quality municipal bonds, tax-advantaged money market instruments and U.S. treasury bills, totaled \$337.7 million at October 31, 1998, compared to \$301.3 million at January 31, 1998.
+The \$36.4 million increase in cash, cash equivalents, and marketable securities was due primarily to cash generated from operations of \$87.8 million and proceeds from the issuance of common stock (\$74.7 million).
+This increase was partially offset by the acquisition of Genius (\$69.3 million), payments to retire common stock (\$48.9 million), and purchases of fixed assets (\$11.4 million).

 The Company sold put warrants to an independent third party in December 1997 that entitled the holder of the warrants to sell 1.5 million shares of common stock to the Company at \$38.12 per share.
 Additionally, the Company purchased call options from the same independent third party that entitled the Company to buy 1 million shares at \$39.88 per share.
 The premiums received with respect to the equity options totaled \$4.5 million and equaled the premiums paid.
 Consequently, there was no exchange of cash.
-At any given date, the amounts potentially subject to market risk were generally limited to the amount by which the per share price of the put warrants exceeds the market value of the Company's option.
+At any given date, the amounts potentially subject to market risk were generally limited to the amount by which the per share price of the put warrants exceeds the market value of the Company's common stock.
+The put warrants permitted a net share settlement at the Company's option.
 In March 1998, the Company exercised the call option, electing the net share settlement option and retired approximately 97,000 shares of its common stock.
 The put warrants expired unexercised.